 The Company recognizes R&D tax credits received from the United Kingdom government for spending on R&D as an offset of R&D expenses.
-The Company did not receive any R&D tax credits during the three months ended March 31, 2024 and 2023.
+The Company did not receive R&D tax credits during the three months ended March 31, 2025, and 2024, respectively.